conventional-commits/conventionalcommits.org/content/v1.0.0/index.md

 ## Tooling for Conventional Commits

 * [fastlane-plugin](https://github.com/xotahal/fastlane-plugin-semantic_release): follows the specification to manage versions and generate a changelog automatically
-* [php-commitizen](https://github.com/damianopetrungaro/php-commitizen): a tool built to create commit messages following the Conventional Commit specs.
+* [php-commitizen](https://github.com/damianopetrungaro/php-commitizen): A PHP tool built to create commit messages following the Conventional Commits specs.
 Configurable and usable for PHP projects as a composer dependency or usable globally for non-PHP projects.
-* [conform](https://github.com/autonomy/conform): a tool that can be used to enforce policies on git repositories, including conventional commits.
+* [conform](https://github.com/autonomy/conform): a tool that can be used to enforce policies on git repositories, including Conventional Commits.
 * [standard-version](https://github.com/conventional-changelog/standard-version): Automatic versioning and CHANGELOG management, using GitHub's new squash button and the recommended Conventional Commits workflow.
-* [Git Commit Template](https://plugins.jetbrains.com/plugin/9861-git-commit-template): Add _Conventional Commits_ support to [JetBrains Editors](https://www.jetbrains.com/) (IntelliJ IDEA, PyCharm, PhpStorm...).
+* [Git Commit Template](https://plugins.jetbrains.com/plugin/9861-git-commit-template): Add Conventional Commits support to [JetBrains Editors](https://www.jetbrains.com/) (IntelliJ IDEA, PyCharm, PhpStorm...).
-* [commitsar](https://github.com/commitsar-app/commitsar): Go tool for checking if commits on branch are conventional commit compliant.
+* [commitsar](https://github.com/commitsar-app/commitsar): Go tool for checking if commits on branch are Conventional Commits compliant.
 Comes with Docker image for CI uses.
 * [semantic-release](https://github.com/semantic-release/semantic-release): A tool that automates the whole package release workflow including: determining the next version number, generating the release notes and publishing the package.

 ## Projects Using Conventional Commits